 The pericardium is a thin, two-layered, fluid-filled sac that covers the outer surface of the heart.
-It shields the heart from infection or malignancy and contains the heart in the chest wall.
-It also prevents the heart from over-expanding when blood volume increases, which keeps the heart functioning efficiently.
+It provides lubrication for the heart, shields the heart from infection and malignancy, and contains the heart in the chest wall.
+It also keeps the heart from over-expanding when blood volume increases, which keeps the heart functioning efficiently.

 What is pericarditis?